 This module is normally only taken by students enrolled on the MSc Marine Engineering.
 However, students with a suitable marine engineering background will be considered for CPD at the MSc Marine Engineering Programme Director’s discretion.

-The course comprises an interdisciplinary Group Design Project supported by a series of lectures/seminars on Project Management, Ship Design, and Marine Engineering.
-The Design Project is undertaken in small groups of students combining students from the Marine Engineering MSc (MECHGR91) and students from the Naval Architecture MSc (MECHGN05).
-Groups are typically 3 to 4 students.
-Marine Engineers also have a separate Engine-propeller matching exercise early in the exercise.
+This module comprises an interdisciplinary Group Design Project supported by a series of lectures/seminars on Project Management, Ship Design, and Marine Engineering.
+The Design Project is undertaken in small groups of students combining students from the MSc Marine Engineering (MECH0084) and students from the MSc Naval Architecture (MECH0069).

-Students design ships from a customer’s outline requirements; the ships ranging from frigates and escort carriers to diving support vessels and cruise ships.
+Students design ships from a customer’s outline requirements; the ships range from frigates and escort carriers to diving support vessels and cruise ships.
 Advanced marine vehicles are designed as well as monohulls.
 The exercise is supervised by the Professor of Naval Architecture and other staff members with particular experience of ship design practice.
 The design work includes use of a suite of preliminary design computer programs together with a computer aided design systems for ships (PARAMARINE) for the more detailed design work.
-The Marine Engineers are expected to concentrate on specifying the propulsive machinery and all auxiliary equipment.
+Marine Engineering students are expected to concentrate on specifying the propulsive machinery and all auxiliary equipment.

 Students are issued with outline requirements for the Ship Design Exercise during January.
 This enables them to start the ship design whilst finishing the formal lecture modules and preparing for their written exams.
 The students start work full time on their ship design once their written exams are finished towards the end of March.
 The design exercise then runs until the middle of June.